Tamang Panahon: Performances

 The next dance number was performed by Pauleen Luna, Patricia Tumulak, and Julia Clarete.
-In their The Great Gatsby inspired performance, they played the younger versions of Nidora, Tidora, and Tinidora.
+In their The Great Gatsby–inspired performance, they played the younger versions of Nidora, Tidora, and Tinidora.
 Later in the show, musical artists sang AlDub theme songs.
-Those singers were Raymund Sarangay of Silent Sanctuary who sang "Sa 'Yo", Medwin Marfil of True Faith who sang "Dahil Ikaw", Jireh Lim who sang "Buko", Joey Generoso of Side A who sang "Forevermore", and Tito Sotto, Vic Sotto, and Joey de Leon who sang "Ngiti", a Ronnie Liang original.
+Those singers were Raymund Sarangay of Silent Sanctuary, who sang "Sa 'Yo"; Medwin Marfil of True Faith, who sang "Dahil Ikaw", Jireh Lim, who sang "Buko"; Joey Generoso of Side A, who sang "Forevermore"; and Tito Sotto, Vic Sotto, and Joey de Leon, who sang "Ngiti", a Ronnie Liang original.

 Before the highlight of the event, Maine Mendoza danced to Big Bang's "Fantastic Baby", which was followed by a dance number by Ryzza Mae Dizon and then another dance number by Baste who danced to Psy's "Gentleman".
 After a series of videos presenting Mendoza's rise to fame, Mendoza performed an instrumental dance to the tune of Selena's "Dreaming of You".
 Later on, the highlight of the event, the meeting of Alden Richards and Yaya Dub (the character of Maine Mendoza), followed as they performed Ed Sheeran's "Thinking Out Loud" and Bryan White's "God Gave Me You".
-Yaya Dub who usually lip synced songs and film lines and did not actually speak in the previous episodes of the "Kalyeserye" segment spoke for the first time in this event.
+Yaya Dub, who usually lip synced songs and film lines and did not actually speak in the previous episodes of the "Kalyeserye" segment, spoke for the first time in this event.
 At the end of the event, Alden and Yaya Dub danced together with other hosts of Eat Bulaga!

-Aside from song and dance numbers, there were also "Kalyeserye" skits, which included the switching portrayals of Wally Bayola's characters namely Lola Nidora, DuhRizz, and Rihanna.
-Frankie Arenolli, one of Jose Manalo's character, performed a dance number at the very end of the show where his outfit was filled with logos of advertisers.
-It served as product placement in lieu of the no commercial break rule of the show.
+Aside from song and dance numbers, there were also "Kalyeserye" skits, which included Bayola switching between portrayals of his three characters: Lola Nidora, DuhRizz, and Rihanna.
+Frankie Arenolli, one of Jose Manalo's characters, performed a dance number at the end of the show where his outfit was filled with logos of advertisers.
+It served as product placement, in light of the lack of commercial breaks.

 Fundraising

 "Tamang Panahon" is not only a special episode of Eat Bulaga! but also a benefit concert.
-It was intended to raise funds for the construction of AlDub libraries that benefited schools and Lumads.
+The episode intended to raise funds for the construction of libraries that benefited schools and Lumad.
 All the ticket sales of the event were allotted to charity.
 Tickets were already sold out after three days of the announcement of its availability according to TicketWorld, the handler for selling the tickets of the event.

 Other people who were not able to buy tickets still donated for the cause.
 After the first production number of the event, it was made public that the benefit show raised ₱14 million.
 Two months after the event was aired, some of the AlDub libraries were already fully constructed in the schools at Laguna, Capiz, and Iligan City.
-In October 2016, Maine Mendoza herself turned over the AlDub library project to one of the beneficiaries in Cebu.
+In October 2016, Maine Mendoza formally turned over one of the AlDub libraries to a beneficiary in Cebu.